Customize Saving Email Headers in SharePoint and Teams Columns Using New harmon.ie

 - Edit the extracted Provisioning.json file:

-The EmailHeaderMapping section includes key-value pairs that set custom email header mapping in harmon.ie:- Each key is an email header or column display name.
+The EmailHeaderMapping section includes key-value pairs that set custom email header mapping in harmon.ie:- Each key is an email header field name.

-- The value is an array of static column names as defined in your organization.
-If different libraries have different static column names for saving email headers, define all of them in a comma-separated list.
+- The value is an array of internal column names as defined in your organization.
+If different libraries have different internal column names for saving email headers, define all of them in a comma-separated list.

 Example: "To": ["EmailTo1", "To1"]

-harmon.ie’s initial mapping includes a list of static column names as described in the table below.
+harmon.ie’s initial mapping includes a list of internal column names as described in the table below.

 Update the Provisioning.json file only if your configuration includes other column names.